akanjiolayinka/akanjiolayinka/README.md

 ### 🩺 WeCare AI

 An AI powered support platform that helps users reflect, track patterns and access helpful resources around their wellbeing.
-_Update this description to match your exact project behaviour._
+._

-- Tech Stack: Python, FastAPI or Node.js, Machine Learning, PostgreSQL or MongoDB
+- Tech Stack: Python, FastAPI or Node.js, Machine Learning, PostgreSQL
 - What It Does:
   - Collects and processes user input in a safe and structured way
   - Uses models to generate suggestions or insights